Guy Pearce: Music

-Pearce appeared in Australian band Silverchair's music video for "Across the Night" and in Razorlight's video for "Before I Fall to Pieces."
-Furthermore, he appeared in the video for the song "Follow Me Around" by Radiohead.
-He recorded the soundtrack for A Slipping-Down Life, singing and playing guitar on cover versions of songs by Ron Sexsmith, Vic Chesnutt and Robyn Hitchcock.
+In 1989, Pearce released the single "Call of the Wild" from the soundtrack Heaven Tonight.
+The song peaked at number 156 on the ARIA Charts.
+He appeared in Australian band Silverchair's music video for "Across the Night" and in Razorlight's video for "Before I Fall to Pieces."
+Pearce recorded the soundtrack for A Slipping-Down Life, singing and playing guitar on cover versions of songs by Ron Sexsmith, Vic Chesnutt and Robyn Hitchcock.
+Pearce released his first album, Broken Bones, in November 2014.
+Pearce released his second studio album, The Nomad, in 2018.

 Personal life

 Pearce married his childhood sweetheart, psychologist Kate Mestitz, in March 1997.
-In October 2015, Pearce confirmed he and Mestitz had ended their marriage after 18 years.
-Pearce is in a relationship with Dutch actress Carice van Houten; they have a son, Monte, who was born in August 2016.
+In October 2015, Pearce announced their divorce.
+Pearce was in a relationship with Dutch actress Carice van Houten; they had a son in August 2016.
+In January 2025, Van Houten stated that she and Pearce have split, and have "... not been a couple for years".